coralblocks/CoralBench/README.md

 # CoralBench
 A <code>Benchmark</code> class to measure latency in Java code with percentiles.
-See examples below: